Challenges and opportunities for the accounting profession

 - Analyze your current sources of income and identify the ones that are growing.
 Identify resources assigned to declining activities and assess whether they can be reassigned to other areas.

-- Review your “safe” activities, the ones you don’t question.
+- Review your “safe” services, the ones you don’t question.

 - Determine areas where you personally contribute to the organization’s success.
 Is your expertise used in a growing, mature or declining area?
 How are you planning to change your activities to replace those in decline?

-- Offer services based on in-depth knowledge of the digital ecosystem and an understanding of the new mechanisms related to digital finance.
+- Develop expertise based on in-depth knowledge of the digital ecosystem and an understanding of the new mechanisms related to digital finance.

 - Leverage the potential of data to personalize the client experience and develop business intelligence.